CumulusNetworks/cldemo-vagrant-netq2ea/README.md

 - this step takes a few mins
 - config-key should be recieved from onboarding with cloud server

-5) Add CLI server to OPTA and network devices
+5) Add CLI server to OPTA (and optionally, the network devices.
+Please see mgmt vrf workaround for network devices)

 `netq config add cli server api.netq.cumulusnetworks.com access-key <access-key> secret-key  <secret-key>` `netq config restart cli`

 6) Provision cldemo-evpn-symmetric demo to populate NetQ data.
 We have to `cd ~/cldemo-evpn-symmetric`
 7) Then run the playbook `ansible-playbook run_demo.yml`